avishek-sen-gupta/cobol-rekt/README.md

 mvn clean verify package -Dmaven.test.skip -Dcheckstyle.skip=true
 ```

+## How to Use

 See ```FlowChartBuildMain.java``` for examples of how flowcharts are created.
 See ```InterpreterMain.java``` for an example of how to run the interpreter on your code.

+- CLI support is on the way.
+- More detailed guides are on the way.

+The rest of this file is mostly technical notes for my personal documentation.

 ## Valid Type Specifications for External Zoned Decimal and Alphanumeric